PXG Black Ops 0311 Hybrid Review

 The toe of the PXG Black Ops 0311 Hybrid

 Overall I thought the PXG Black Ops hybrid was very impressive and a solid all-round performer.
 Because of its easy high-launching nature and lightweight design, It could be considered one of the best hybrids for higher handicappers but thanks to three interchangeable weights on the sole, the CG could be brought forward a little for those with faster swing speeds looking to keep the flight down.
-Originally at retail for $329 they are quite an investment but I feel as though the performance is mostly justified.
+Originally at retail for $329 they are quite an investment but I feel as though the price is, for the most part most, justified by the performance.

 Get the Golf Monthly Newsletter